PRESIDENT: SIR ANDREW DAVIS CBE

 Back in the early 1880s, Ralph was passionate about architecture.
 He read books about Norman and Gothic buildings and in 1883 received a much treasured Christmas present from his mother, the Pictorial Architecture of the British Isles.

+Ralph followed his brother to preparatory school at Rottingdean near Brighton in 1883.
+He described the music teaching there as very good.
+He was introduced to the music of J.S.
+Bach and was good enough at the violin to play Raff’s Cavatina by heart.
 In January 1887, the fourteen year-old boy became a pupil at Charterhouse school near Godalming in Surrey where he remained until 1890.
 Here he organised concerts and felt that he had the makings of a fine viola player.
 His family disagreed, believing that the organ was the right instrument for him.

 Having left Charterhouse in July 1890, Ralph entered the Royal College of Music in September.
 After two terms of hard study, he became a pupil of Sir Hubert Parry.
 Parry insisted that Ralph learn more Beethoven, especially the late quartets.
 Parry widened Ralph’s musical knowledge, but also provided him with a sense of the nobility and greatness of the English choral tradition.
 Ralph had found something “peculiarly English” in Parry’s music, awakening a consciousness of the national composer that was to flourish over a decade later.